-Setting up your life pretty well and having everything on track sounds fine, but a danger actually lurks here.
-From the moment that everything is “fine”, you are less inclined to work on improvement or taking a leap of faith.
-Outside your comfort zone, you can actually reap the most rewards!
+Setting up your life pretty well and having everything "on track" sounds fine, but a danger actually lurks here.
+From the moment that everything is “fine”, you are less inclined to work on improving or taking a leap of faith.
+When you step outside your comfort zone, you actually reap the most rewards!

-By asking the question “What will you do for the first time in your life (in the upcoming year)?”, you stimulate yourself to do new, exciting things.
-This also works perfectly when sharing it with a group because you feel more responsible to actually DO it!
+By asking the question “What will you do for the first time in your life (in the upcoming year)?” you inspire yourself to do new, exciting things.
+This answer is also great to share with a group because you feel more responsible to actually DO it!

-Team Vertellis recommends making a bet.
-You will be more driven to achieve your goal!
+(Team Vertellis recommends making a bet or getting some skin in the game.
+You'll be more driven to achieve your goal!)

-Anxiety over whether the holidays will be sufficiently memorable and unique is not necessary when you know how to subtly ask the Vertellis questions of this article or our card game!
+Anxiety over whether the holidays will be memorable and unique isn't necessary when you ask the right questions!

-Thanks for reading and we hope we can inspire you with our mission to stimulate time offline and bring people closer together.
+Thanks for reading!
+I hope we can inspire you with our mission to stimulate time offline and bring people closer together.